opendistro/for-elasticsearch-docs/docs/sql/limitation.md

 ---
 layout: default
-title: SQL Limitation
+title: Limitations
 parent: SQL
-nav_order: 31
+nav_order: 17
 ---

+# Limitations

+The SQL plugin has the following limitations:

 ## SELECT FROM WHERE

 ### Select literal is not supported

-Select Literal expression is not supported. e.g. `Select 1` is not supported.
-[Issue #256](https://github.com/opendistro-for-elasticsearch/sql/issues/256)
+The select literal expression is not supported.
+For example, `Select 1` is not supported.
+Here's a link to the Github issue - [Issue #256](https://github.com/opendistro-for-elasticsearch/sql/issues/256).

-### Where clause doesn't support arithmetic operations
+### Where clause does not support arithmetic operations

-The Where clause doesn't support expression. e.g. `SELECT FlightNum FROM kibana_sample_data_flights where (AvgTicketPrice + 100) <= 1000` is not supported.
-[Issue #234](https://github.com/opendistro-for-elasticsearch/sql/issues/234)
+The `WHERE` clause does not support expressions.
+For example, `SELECT FlightNum FROM kibana_sample_data_flights where (AvgTicketPrice + 100) <= 1000` is not supported.
+Here's a link to the Github issue - [Issue #234](https://github.com/opendistro-for-elasticsearch/sql/issues/234).

 ### Aggregation over expression is not supported

-Aggregation can only been applied on field, the aggregation can't accept expression as paramater. e.g. `avg(log(age))` is not supported.
-[Issue #288](https://github.com/opendistro-for-elasticsearch/sql/issues/288)
+You can only apply aggregation on fields, aggregations can't accept an expression as a parameter.
+For example, `avg(log(age))` is not supported.
+Here's a link to the Github issue - [Issue #288](https://github.com/opendistro-for-elasticsearch/sql/issues/288).

-## Conflict type in multiple index query
+### Conflict type in multiple index query

-Query using wildcard index will fail if the index has the field with conflict type.
-[Issue #445](https://github.com/opendistro-for-elasticsearch/sql/issues/445). e.g.
+Queries using wildcard index fail if the index has the field with a conflict type.
-There are two indexs with has field `a`
+For example, if you have two indices with field `a`:

 ```
 POST conflict_index_1/_doc/
 {